matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 image: "advent25_6"
 ---

+When starting a project.
+Whether it is an application, a mobile app or site, or just a website in general I still see an alarming number of examples where the language attribute is not included in the `<html>` element.
+Not the `!DOCTYPE`, but the element directly after the DOCTYPE.

-Let&apos;s face it, in web development, we focus on making things for ourselves and if _it works on our computer, it must work everywhere&excl; Right&quest;_ I used to see it rarely when a developer or framework would have the `lang` attribute used in their work.
+I have audited many sites and many frameworks in the past, I have noticed an alarming omission right from the outset when developers are building sites or applications.
+Especially in the mobile space and let&apos;s face it, in web development we focus on making things for ourselves and if _it works on our computer, it must work everywhere&excl; Right&quest;_

-I see it more these days, but there are still the issues of accessibility education, new developers entering the field who aren&apos;t aware, framework authors that just don&apos;t make their work accessible, or developers in general not making things accessible.
+I see it more prevalent these days.
+There are surveys out and the issue of accessibility education in university or boot camps still lacks.
+New developers entering the field who aren&apos;t aware, framework authors that just don&apos;t know, understand, or they just don&apos;make their work accessible.

+I am here to discuss the importance of the language attribute in your code.

+## The Attribute and the Importance of the Language Used

-**But sometimes, a tiny detail can make or break the experience for millions of users.** One of these tiny, powerful details is the `lang` attribute in your HTML.
+**Sometimes, a tiny detail can make or break the experience for millions of users.** One of these tiny, powerful details is the `lang` attribute in your HTML.

 The `lang` attribute is a simple piece of code that tells _web browsers and screen readers_ what human language your page is written in.
 For example&colon;